-The federation interface needs to replicate the behaviour and functions available on the NBI to transmit the application load, requirements, mobility decisions and policies across all the operators' instances required to deploy the application.
+The federation interface needs to replicate the behaviour and functions available on the NBI to transmit the workload, requirements, mobility decisions and policies across all the operators' instances required to deploy the application.

 - 1. The E/WBI shall allow forwarding the instantiation requests to any federated OP whose footprint has to be covered. - a) The E/WBI shall support instantiation requests for applications depending on Containers and VMs that comply with the format criteria specified in sections 3.6 and 3.7, respectively. - 2.
-An OP receiving an instantiation request through its E/WBI shall get in charge of the management of the application: - a) An OP receiving an instantiation request through its E/WBI shall apply its own policies and criteria for processing the request and managing the application. - b) An OP receiving an instantiation request through its E/WBI shall be responsible for the operator deployment criteria management. - c) An OP receiving an instantiation request through its E/WBI shall be responsible for the edge node selection based on the Application Provider criteria and its operator's criteria. - d) An OP receiving an instantiation request through its E/WBI shall be in charge of the application mobility management. - 3.
+An OP receiving an instantiation request through its E/WBI shall get in charge of the management of the application: - a) An OP receiving an instantiation request through its E/WBI shall apply its own policies and criteria for processing the request and managing the application.

+- b) An OP receiving an instantiation request through its E/WBI shall be responsible for the operator deployment criteria management. - c) An OP receiving an instantiation request through its E/WBI shall be responsible for the edge node selection based on the Application Provider criteria and its operator's criteria. - d) An OP receiving an instantiation request through its E/WBI shall be in charge of the application mobility management. - 3.
 The E/WBI shall forward the application mobility notifications and procedures towards the Leading OP for management with the Application Provider. - 4.
 The E/WBI shall forward the management procedures, information and statistics to be shared with the Leading OP of the Application Provider. - 5.
-The E/WBI shall be employed for managing the service continuity on visited networks.
+The E/WBI shall forward the network events for use by the Leading OP and the Application Provider subscribed to the Leading OP. - 6.
+The E/WBI shall be employed for managing the service continuity on visited networks. - 7.
+The E/WBI shall forward the network and analytics information to be shared with the Leading OP of the Application Provider.